 In section 5 of their 2013 IRP, PGE looked at flexibility requirements using supply and demand curves for flexible capacity of the PGE system.

 The demand curve was built using 1-minute data.
-The demand for a 1-minute ramp was then defined by looking at the distribution of all 1-minute changes in load.
-This was then carried forward with all changes in load up to 60 minutes.
+The demand for a 1-minute ramp was then defined by looking at the distribution of all 1-minute changes in load net wind.
+This was then carried forward with all changes in load net wind up to 60 minutes.
 The statistics taken from this distribution were the maximum, 99th percentile, 95th percentile, 5th percentile, 1st percentile and minimum.
 The maximum and upper percentiles define a need for upward ramping whereas the minimum and the lower percentiles define a need for downward ramping.
 The demand curves were separated by quarters because of a supply dynamic in the second quarter with hydro.

 The supply curve for upward ramps involves hydro assets as well as traditional and distributed thermal and demand response assets.
 The assumption is made that assets are in a starting state based on normal economic conditions, e.g. high heat rate thermals that would normally only dispatch to high market prices are assumed to be turned off.
 The downward ramp supply is assumed to be only hydro assets, though it is noted that wind output can be curtailed it is not included in the analysis because it is an expensive option.